-1. Keyboard power (3-pin KBPWR1)
+2. Keyboard power (3-pin KBPWR)

 This jumper allows you to enable or disable the keyboard wake-up feature.
-Set this jumper to pins 2-3 (+5VSB) if you wish to wake up the computer when you press a key on the keyboard (the default value is [Disabled]).
+Set this jumper to pins 2-3 (+5VSB) if you wish to wake up the computer when you press a key on the keyboard (the default is the Space Bar).
 This feature requires an ATX power supply that can supply at least 1A on the +5VSB lead, and a corresponding setting in the BIOS (see section 2.5.1 Power Up Control).

-P4SE/U2 Keyboard Power Setting
+P4S8X-X Keyboard Power Setting

-2. Clear RTC RAM (CLRCMOS1)
+3. Clear RTC RAM (CLRTC)

-These jumpers allow you to clear the Real Time Clock (RTC) RAM in CMOS.
+This jumper allows you to clear the Real Time Clock (RTC) RAM in CMOS.
 You can clear the CMOS memory of date, time, and system setup parameters by erasing the CMOS RTC RAM data.
-The RAM data in CMOS is powered by the onboard button cell battery.
+The RAM data in CMOS, that include system setup information such as system passwords, is powered by the onboard button cell battery.